 Our schools foster an inclusive and nurturing culture

 SD 35 Mission: To inspire all learners to reach their full potential and create a positive legacy for the future.

 Located approximately 45 kilometres southeast of Vancouver, BC, Langley School District provides services to the Matsqui, Kwantlen, and Katzie First Nations, the City of Langley and the Township of Langley.
 The District is honoured to operate on the unceded traditional territories of the Matsqui, Kwantlen, Katzie, and Semiahmoo First Nations.
 The District extends from the US border, north to the Fraser River and is neighbour to the communities of Surrey to the west and Abbotsford to the east.
 Total area of the District is 313 square kilometres.
-The District serves approximately 23,000 students; employs more than 3,800 staff; and has an operating budget of over $221 million.
+The District serves approximately 24,600 students; employs more than 3,800 staff; and has an annual budget of $331 million.
 The District has 45 schools providing International Baccalaureate, French Immersion, Fundamental, and Alternative programs.

 An Enhancement Agreement (EA) is a working agreement between a school district, all local Aboriginal communities, and the Ministry of Education designed to enhance the educational achievement of Aboriginal students.